smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

 At the end Commit and synchronize all the changes done in the repository OR
 Run: git push.

-## Task 3: Notification endpoint for the openAPI
+## Task 3: Notification endpoint for the open API

+### Step 1:

- Step 1: first install  npm run " npm i "on frontend-react-js directory then compose up the compose.yaml file to start up the environment.Click on the port 3000 so the both ends are communicating.
+first install  npm run " npm i "on frontend-react-js directory.
+Then compose up the compose.yaml file to start up the environment.
+Click on the port 3000 so the both ends are communicating.

+### Step 2:

-Step 2: we need to authenticate ourself on the site hit join now and enter some information to enter the app as the authenticated user.
+we need to authenticate ourself on the site hit join now and enter some information to enter the app as the authenticated user.

+### Step 3:

-Step 3: Open the openAPI library click on the elipsis & select add new api path then add the following code:
+Open the open API library click on the elipsis & select add new api path then add the following code:

 ### backend-flask/openapi.yaml

 ```
     /api/activities/notification:
     get:
       description: 'Return a feed of activity for all those I followers'
       tags: